NYCPlanning/Geosupport-UPG/README.md

 <h1><center>User Programming Guide</center></h1>

 This document, the _Geosupport System User Programming Guide_ (UPG), contains the detailed technical information necessary for users to design and develop their own application programs that access applications like Geosupport, GBAT and GOAT.

 # How to use:

-## 1.Install MkDocs :
+## 1.Install MkDocs:
 In order to manually install MkDocs you'll need Python installed on your system, as well as the Python package manager, pip.
 You can check if you have these already installed from the command line: